proxyclick/interview-wifi-credentials/README.md

-The function to generate the credentials is provided and is located in `proxyclick/credentials.ts` The visitors should be searched through via the Proxyclick API: https://api.proxyclick.com/v1/docs/#introduction The company ID to be used is the following: CO-CXER585
+The function to generate the credentials is provided and is located in `proxyclick/credentials.ts` The visitors should be searched through via the Proxyclick API: https://api.proxyclick.com/v1/docs/#introduction
+* The company ID to be used is the following: CO-CXER585
+* Client ID: `98C5EB84170E6FB3617C47A5B17ECFACB4A0FD49`
+* Client secret will be sent via email

 # Goal